 Having More than One Account

 Circumventing Google’s systems by having more than one account is one of the most common reasons that result in a permanent ban.
 Google expects every business to run its ads from only one account, and having more than one is seen as trying to circumvent the systems.

-Google is often vague in their suspension or warning emails and since many users may not have the expertise to fix offenses they make the mistake of creating a new account.
+Google is often vague when they send a suspension or warning email and since many users may not have the expertise to fix offenses they make the mistake of creating a new account.
 AdWords will immediately suspend the new account for trying to circumvent the quality systems as their systems can easily associate the two accounts.